BiKodes/Unittest/django-testing/cryce-truly/contactsapi/README.md

 The project has been structured as a 12 factor app.
 For detailed exploration check the link https://12factor.net/

+#### 4. unit of work pattern
+This pattern coordinates the writing out of changes made to objects using the repository pattern.
+For more details see https://dotnettutorials.net/lesson/unit-of-work-csharp-mvc/#:~:text=The%20Unit%20of%20Work%20pattern,or%20fail%20as%20one%20unit.

 # Local Development